 Government has officially denied that supposition.

-December 10.
-The review also found that there is stronger evidence of short-term effects from violent games than long-term effects and that some research points to the fact that games are a small risk factor in aggressive behaviour over the short term.
+on December 10.
+The review also found that there is stronger evidence of short-term effects from violent games than long-term effects and that some research points to the fact that games are a small risk factor in aggressive behaviour over the

 The Gillard Government has approved the R18+ classification for games.

 The federal Cabinet approved the adult rating for computer games after finding that many classified as suitable for 15-year-olds in Australia had been ruled suitable for adults only overseas.

 As many as 50 games are now available to children as young as 15 but should rightly be played by over-18s only.